muzfuz/muzfuz.github.io/_posts/2020-09-29-upgrading-rails.md

 I've spent a significant chunk of 2020 upgrading a legacy `Ruby on Rails v3.2` monolith (we've just about hit `5.0` as of September), so I thought it would be worth sharing a quick guide on best practices and approaches.

 First off, to get the obvious out of the way, you should always try to be on the latest version of Ruby and Rails.
 It might feel like a lot of time spent, but in the long run it will cost you less money to just stay up do date.
-[Don't just take my work on that of course](https://github.blog/2020-08-25-upgrading-github-to-ruby-2-7/).
+Don't just take my work on that of course - [Eileen Uchitelle at GitHub has a great blog series on this topic](https://github.blog/author/eileencodes/).

 So here's my general guidelines that I've found work best when upgrading: